 Butte Sink Mitigation Bank Salmonid and Floodplain Habitat Restoration

 The site is used by Central Valley steelhead (Oncorhynchus mykiss), Central Valley fall/late fall and spring-run Chinook salmon, and Sacramento River winter-run Chinook salmon, and other riparian species.
 It is a unique site because it is located at the outflow of the Sacramento River’s Colusa Weir and along Butte Creek, and it receives overbank flows from each on an almost yearly basis.
-The goals of the project are to restore floodplain rearing habitat for juvenile salmonids and re-establish appropriate rates and magnitudes of physical, chemical, and biological processes that shape and maintain the ecological systems on site.
-The WRA utilized its breath of expertise in fisheries, restoration ecologist, hydraulic modeling, and geomorphology and incorporated cutting edge floodplain and salmonid science to develop a process-based approach to restoration that will re-engage natural processes to develop a self-sustaining and resilient site.
-WRA is currently coordinating with floodplain and salmonid researchers at U.C.
+The goals of the project are to generate wetland and salmonid mitigation credits by restoring a forested floodplain mosaic and rearing habitat for juvenile salmonids.
+WRA utilized its breath of expertise in fisheries, restoration ecology, hydraulic modeling, and geomorphology to develop a process-based approach to restoration that will re-engage natural processes to develop a self-sustaining and resilient site.
+WRA and the Bank Sponsor, Butte Sink Mitigation, LLC, are currently coordinating with floodplain and salmonid researchers at U.C.
 Davis who are conducting cage trials on the project site pre-restoration to assess the food productivity and juvenile salmonid growth.

 WRA generated hydraulic models that predicted the depth, duration, and extent flooding from Butte Creek and the Colusa Weir onto the site to determine suitability of the proposed design for juvenile salmonids.